PLOS Computational Biology Guidelines for Authors

 Articles prepared in LaTeX may be submitted in PDF format for use during the review process.
-After acceptance, however, .tex files and formatting information will be required as a zipped file.
+After acceptance, however, .tex files will be required.
 Please consult our LaTeX Guidelines for a list of what will be required.

 Authors are encouraged to upload a "striking image" that may be used to represent their paper online in places like the journal homepage or in search results.
 Striking images should ideally be high resolution, eye-catching, single panel images, and should ideally avoid containing added details such as text, scale bars, and arrows.
 If no striking image is uploaded, a figure from the paper will be designated as the striking image.

 Please keep in mind that PLOS applies the Creative Commons Attribution (CC BY) license to striking images.
 As such, do not submit any figures or photos that have been previously copyrighted unless you have express written permission from the copyright holder to publish under the CC BY license.
 Note that all published materials in PLOS Computational Biology are freely available online, and any third party is permitted to read, download, copy, distribute, and use these materials in any way, even commercially, with proper attribution.

 For license inquiries, e-mail license [at] plos.org.

 For the article to be accepted for publication, the author will need to supply high-resolution versions of the figures in TIF or EPS format only.
 When preparing your figures, please ensure that the files conform to our Guidelines for Figure and Table Preparation.
 Please do not upload panels for a single figure separately (for example, Figure 1A, Figure 1B-1D, Figure 1E); each figure file should be a single montage of all panels.
 Queries can be sent to figures [at] plos.org.